Lexi Lawson

 Lexi Lawson is an American actress and singer, best known for her work in musicals.
 She held the lead female roles in touring productions of Rent and In the Heights.
 Lawson made her Broadway debut as Eliza Hamilton in Hamilton.

 Early life

 Lexi Lawson was born and raised in the Bronx in New York City.
-When she was seven, she moved with her family to Newburgh, New York.
+As a child she moved with her family to Newburgh, New York.
+She graduated from Newburgh Free Academy in 2002.

 Career

 In 2010 she joined the touring company of Rent when she was cast as Mimi Marquez for the North American tour.
 She had become a finalist on the eighth season of American Idol but chose to drop out in order to tour with Rent.
 Shortly prior to her contract coming to an end, she expressed an interest in the role of Vanessa in Lin-Manuel Miranda's musical In the Heights.
 She was subsequently cast in the part in the United States national tour.

 Lawson made her Broadway debut when she was announced as replacing Phillipa Soo in the role of Eliza Hamilton in Miranda's Hamilton.
 Her first performance took place on July 9, 2016.
 On February 12, 2017, she joined with other former cast members of Rent to perform a tribute to the musical entitled "Seasons of Love" at The Cutting Room in New York City.

 Lawson recorded the single "The Christmas Song (Chestnuts Roasting on an Open Fire)", which was released in December 2017.
 That same month, she was present for the unveiling of the restored bust of Alexander Hamilton at the Museum of the City of New York alongside fellow cast member Anthony Lee Medina.
 She teamed up with four other Eliza actresses from Hamilton productions on Miranda's Hamildrops in 2018.
 The track, "First Burn", featured Lawson along with Julia K. Harriman, Shoba Narayan, Rachelle Ann Go, and Arianna Afsar.
 Miranda explained on Twitter that the song was the original version of a song sung by Eliza in the musical.